wusai2333/trib/doc/labs.md

 - Code is organized in many *packages*.
-- Different from C/C++, when defining a *variable* or *constant*, the *type* comes after the variable name.
+- Different from C/C++, when defining a *variable* or *constant*, the *type* of it is written after the variable name.
 - There are pointers in Go language, but there are no pointer arithmetics.
 For example, you cannot increase a pointer by 1, to point the next element in memory.